 The goods yard, in the background, appears to have been discontinued by the 1960s.

 The local railway historian, Basil Jeuda, is looking for coloured pictures of the Macclesfield, Bollington & Marple Railway for the last decade or two before closure – 1950s and 60s.
 If you have any pictures, slides or films from this era please contact the webmaster and I’ll put you in touch!

 2019 marked the 150th anniversary of the opening of the Macclesfield, Bollington & Marple Railway and the occasion was marked in a number of ways.
 Several events were incorporated into the Bollington Festival in May, all over-subscribed.
 Basil Jeuda published an excellent book devoted to the railway and the ‘omnibus’ services that began the decline in passenger numbers.
-An exhibition specifically about the railway in Bollington was opened in May and will remained until November at the Discovery Centre .
+An exhibition specifically about the railway in Bollington was on show all summer at the Discovery Centre .

 A number of videos have been made on or about the MB&M railway:

 - Journey on the MB&M railway – in colour, silent, about 1969.